at1as/BetteREST/README.md

 ```bash
 $ ./bin/better_rest
 ```
 To try BetteR, without installing the Gem, it's also hosted on [Heroku](http://better-rest.herokuapp.com/).
-Note that when run on Heroku, the build is likely to be from a much older commit.
+Note that when run on Heroku internally hosted APIs can't be tested.

 ### Dependencies